 Two Outdoor Swimming Pools

 Swim lessons and free swim periods take place in our two outdoor pools.
 Our small pool has a shallow side that is 3-feet-deep across and only goes up to 4.5 feet.
-It is ideal for young beginner swimmers.
+Campers in the lower camp and entering first grade utilize this pool for both open and instructional swim.
+Those campers entering second grade have open swim in the small pool and instructional swim in the big pool.
 Our big pool has a 3.5-foot teaching area, and a maximum depth of 9 feet, which is great for more experienced swimmers to swim, jump and dive.
 The big pool is heated.
 Both pools are in the sun all day and do not take long to warm up.

-All of our swim staff are Red Cross certified in Lifeguarding and CPR/First Aid.
-Many are also certified as Water Safety Instructors.
-We hire swim staff based on their knowledge of swimming mechanics as well as their passion for working with children.
-Many of our swim staff work as lifeguards and swimming instructors year-round at indoor facilities, and a number of staff have been part of swim teams during their high school or college careers.
+All of our swim staff are Red Cross Certified in Lifeguarding and CPR/AED/First Aid.
+Many of our staff are also Water Safety Instructor Certified.
+We hire swim staff based on their knowledge of swimming mechanics as well as their passion and experience working with children.
+Many of our swim staff works as lifeguards/swim staff year round at other facilities in the local area, and a number of our staff have been part of swim teams during their high school or collegiate careers.